-TMJ Bellevue
+TMJ Treatment in Bellevue

 Do you ever experience pain in your jaw, the muscles on the side of your face, or in the area near your ears?
 Do you ever hear a pop or click when chewing, yawning, or opening and closing your mouth in general?
 Many people experience these symptoms and don’t think much of them, but they may be suffering from a Temporomandibular disorder, otherwise known as TMD.
 TMD can be a pretty serious issue, potentially causing permanent damage to your jaw.
 Let’s take a closer look at what TMD is and what getting treatment may entail.